tijmenvangulik/Ergometerspace/connection.md

   - linux

 In the neaar future windows will be supported in chrome.
 I expect that other browsers will also add support.
+Limitations:
+  - Use https
+  - You can not post a high score (due to the problem that I can not protect the java script code)

 To check support:
  https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md